[Updated August 2020]

 Where to collect your tickets

-There are options to collect your flight tickets once you have purchased them.
-Nowadays, it is very popular to have your ticket sent to your email and print it from the comfort of your home or work office.
-Your e-Ticket will be sent to you, and some airlines even give you the option of printing out your boarding pass or sending it to your mobile device, making your check in process a relatively simple one!
-Please note that you may still have to queue at your designated airline’s check-in counter if you have checked luggage to declare.
+Your e-ticket will be sent to you via email, and some airlines even give you the option of printing out your boarding pass or sending it to your mobile device, making your check-in process a relatively simple one!
+Please note that you may still have to queue at your airline’s check-in counter if you have luggage to check in.

 So now that you’ve got nothing keeping you from booking your next flight, why not sign up to Travelstart’s newsletter for great deals and promotions – putting you first in line to book that amazing trip!